 Colleen Riley, SVP, Innovation and Development

 Terumo Blood and Cell Technologies is a medical device company.
-Our products, software, and services enable customers to collect and prepare blood and cells to help treat the challenging diseases and conditions of today and tomorrow.
-Our associates in more than 130 countries believe in the potential of blood and cells to do even more for patients than they do today.
+Our products, software and services enable customers to collect and prepare blood and cells to help treat challenging diseases and conditions.
+Our associates around the world believe in the potential of blood and cells to do even more for patients than they do today.

 THERMO FISHER SCIENTIFIC